These Common Mechanical Failures Are Leading to Truck Accidents

 - Hitch Failure: The hitch (also known as the fifth wheel) connects the commercial truck with the trailer.
 Industry experts recommend this part gets serviced every 30,000 miles.
 The fifth wheel needs lubrication and examination for any damage.
 Failing to do so can result in the trailer detaching from the truck, leading to catastrophic truck crashes on the roadways.

 If you’ve been in a collision with a big rig, and the driver blames it on mechanical failure, you need a lawyer to help you sort out this tricky situation.
 Don’t hesitate to contact one of the best vehicle wreck lawyers in Houston, TX.

-If you’ve found yourself injured at the hands of an 18-wheelers mechanical failure, we’re here to ensure you get compensated fairly and fully.
+If you’ve found yourself injured at the hands of an 18-wheelers mechanical failure, or you have lost a family member, contact an experienced Houston wrongful death lawyers, we’re here to ensure you get compensated fairly and fully.
 Don’t handle this on your own; let us help you.
 We’re available 24/7, ready to assist you with your case.
 Give us a call at 281-623-1701.

 We Handle Truck Accident Injury Cases in These Houston Areas

 Trucking Industry & Truck Driver Resources